Magora Kennedy: Career

-Kennedy attended Boston University and worked as a comedian and singer (known for her platinum wig) before moving to New York to attend seminary at the New York Theological Seminary.
-She returned to Boston, where in 1970, she served as minister of the Universal Life Church and secretary of the Boston Black Action Committee.
+Kennedy attended Boston University and worked in live entertainment throughout the 1950's and 1960's as a comedian and singer (known for her platinum wig) before moving to New York to attend seminary at the New York Theological Seminary.
+Her final performance occurred during a city-wide blackout in New York.
+Audience members say that in her last performance she seemed to "glow on stage".
+It was in the midst of this performance that Kennedy had felt that she must follow her spiritual calling and was then drawn to serve the church where she would preach love and acceptance.

+After a giving an impressive trial sermon, the Baptist Association Board ordained Kennedy.
+She then returned to Boston and served as minister of the Universal Life Church and secretary of the Boston Black Action Committee in 1970.
 She organized a children’s church choir called the “Little Wonders” at Way of the Cross Holy Church of God in Roxbury, but was asked to leave when her lesbianism was discovered.

 Kennedy joined the Boston chapter of the Black Panther Party in 1968, spurred by the assassination of Martin Luther King Jr. On the LGBTQ&A podcast, she said, "They started throwing Black Panthers out, those that were gay...I told my commander, 'I'm leaving.
 I'm taking my sons and I'm going because I worked too hard and ain't nobody throwing me out of nothing.'
 So, we left.
 And they said, 'Well, we'll protect you.'
 I said, 'I don't need protection.
 I need to be open.
 And I am not going to subject myself to this.'"

 Kennedy took part in the Stonewall uprising in New York in 1969.
 She was driving to Provincetown when she heard that LGBT people were fighting against a police raid at the Stonewall Inn, so she turned her car around and joined the uprising.
 She was also a member of Boston’s pride committee during its first pride march of June 1971.
 At the first stop of the march at drag bar Jacques Cabaret, Kennedy stated a list of demands: